 Problems with the App

 I encountered no signficant problems with the app during the four trips I’ve used it on.
-Because of that, I plan to use it again in May when I head to Ireland.

 A concern I had prior to the trip was that it would drain my smartphone battery.
 As noted above, this turned out to be a non-issue.